Skip to main content

 Will private green space be provided for residents?

-All houses will have private garden spaces and any apartments will have access to balconies/gardens/shared green spaces.
+All houses will have private garden spaces and apartments will have private balconies or terraces and access to shared green spaces.

 Will play areas be created for children?

 Yes.
-This will be master planned through a placemaking approach ensuring that open space, play and landscaping is central to the proposals.
+This has been master planned through a placemaking approach ensuring that open space, play and landscaping is central to the proposals.

 How will it impact local schools?

 Land is reserved on site for a 2-form entry school, including Early Years provision.
-The development itself is likely to generate a need for less than half the capacity of that school.
+The development itself is likely to generate a need for around half the capacity of that school.
 For secondary education, The Chancellor’s School is located just 1.7km away, meaning there will be low impact on school traffic and congestion.
 The Chancellor’s School is considered larger than average secondary schools in Hatfield, accommodating 1104 students.
 It is currently undergoing construction works to increase capacity and improve facilities.
-Subject to discussion with HCC, it is likely that financial contributions from the development (either via CIL or S106) will be required towards secondary education.

 The Site – HS22